Some new perspectives on d-orthogonal polynomials: Modification of the recurrence coefficients

-A little more generally, we study now further finite modifications of all the recurrence coefficients and we start with the so-called co-dilated and later on with the co-modified polynomials \cite{Dini,MarcPert,Ronv90}.
-The main idea consists in modifying the recurrence coefficients and keeping unchanged the regularity conditions in order to preserve the orthogonality according to Favard's theorem.
+Generally, we study now further finite modifications of all the recurrence coefficients and we start with the so-called co-dilated and then with the co-modified polynomials \cite{Dini,MarcPert,Ronv90}.
+The main idea consists of modifying the recurrence coefficients and keeping unchanged the regularity conditions in order to preserve the orthogonality according to Favard's theorem.
 In doing so, next we shall multiply the last terms ($\gamma _{n}^{0}$) in the recurrence by a non-zero complex parameter $\lambda $.
 We emphasize that in the previous modification, the regularity is well satisfied.